pranayknows/SpringBoot/README.md

 __Welcome to the Spring Boot Quiz App backend!
-This application provides the backend services for a quiz application..__ <br> It allows  to manage <br>
+This application provides the backend services for a quiz application.__ <br> It allows  to manage <br>
 - Quizzes <br>
 - Questions <br>